bwickenden/Lab-1/journal.md

 Linux

-Command Lines:
+..Command Lines:

-$Ls                                          // Lists directory contents//
-$cd/temp                                    // Moves to the temp directory
-$cd $Home                                  // Takes you to the user dircetory
-$mkdir                                    // Creates Directories
-$echo "Hello" > hello.md                 // Echo Display Line of Text
-$cat hello.md                           // Print Standard Output
-$cp hello.md hello-again.md            // Copies Files/directories
-$mv hello-again.md                    // Move Files/Rename
+..$Ls                                          // Lists directory contents// ..$cd/temp                                    // Moves to the temp directory ..$cd $Home                                  // Takes you to the user dircetory ..$mkdir                                    // Creates Directories ..$echo "Hello" > hello.md                 // Echo Display Line of Text ..$cat hello.md                           // Print Standard Output ..$cp hello.md hello-again.md            // Copies Files/directories ..$mv hello-again.md                    // Move Files/Rename
-$rm hello.md                         // Remove files/directories
+..$rm hello.md                         // Remove files/directories
-$ rm-rf                             // Bad things...
+..$ rm-rf                             // Bad things...
 Ver Bad Things...
-$cat/proc/cpuinfo                  // Display CPU Information
+..$cat/proc/cpuinfo                  // Display CPU Information

-I have now learnt how to create directories and how to add files into those directories.
-I have also learnt how to upload files to Github and what git hub is (An online directory).
-In addition i have also learnt some simple lines of code to use in the Linux Terminal which allows me to complete some tasks without using the user interface.
+..I have now learnt how to create directories and how to add files into those directories.
+I have also learnt how to upload files to ..Github and what git hub is (An online directory).
+In addition i have also learnt some simple lines of code to use in the Linux ..Terminal which allows me to complete some tasks without using the user interface.